-1. Every value includes a type, and every reference includes a profile consisting of a type, a yoke and an origin tag.

-- 2. If a value is going to be assigned to an attribute (via its reference), by a declaration (Sec.
-6.7.2), or by an assignment instruction (Sec.6.4), or by a parameter passing mechanism of a procedure (Sec.6.6.3.4), then the type of the attribute must accept the type of the value, and the value must satisfy the yoke of the reference.
+- 1. Every value includes a type, and every reference includes a profile consisting of a type and origin tag. - 2.
+If a value is going to be assigned to an attribute (via its reference), by a declaration (Sec.
+6.7.2), or by an assignment instruction (Sec.6.4), or by a parameter passing mechanism of a procedure (Sec.6.6.3.4), then the type of the attribute must accept the type of the value.
 The concept of type acceptance is explained below. - 3.
 If a function (operation) is applied to its arguments, then the types of arguments "expected" by the function must accept the types of the current arguments.